Digital Marketing for Nonprofits – Making your Mark Online

 • More than 4,000 trailer views

-• Within 1 week of adding an email pop-up form to the site, we gained 40,000 new email subscribers
+• Within one week of adding an email pop-up form to the site, The Game Changers gained 40,000 new email subscribers

 UNDP

 The United Nations Development Programme (UNDP) wanted to get people excited about their Sustainable Development Goals and the project’s progress, educate users on the larger issue of inequality, and inspire people to commit to action.
-We wanted to cater to different types of audiences, so the report expertly balances highly skimmable content and opportunities to dig deep with links to further information.
+Our team at Fifty & Fifty wanted to help UNDP cater to different types of audiences, so the report expertly balances highly skimmable content and opportunities to dig deep with links to further information.

 • Services: web design and development